twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Underline** – Used for **Underline** in the Test Font window.

 ### Reg
-The program starts in unregistered mode if it is installed or this key is removed.
+The program is started in unregistered mode after installation or if this key is removed.
 * **V5D#** – Created when registering the program whereas # is a numerical string.
 It displays a message and removes the **Register** item on the Help menu and button in **TTIPOFTHEDAYFORM**.
 Version 6.0 and newer places your name on the title bar.

 ### Themes
 * **ActiveTheme**

 ### Tip of the Day
-* **CurrentTip** – Current line number in FontCreator.tip, used when opening the **Tip of the Day** window.
+* **CurrentTip** – Current line number in `FontCreator.tip`, used when opening the **Tip of the Day** window.
 * **ShowTipOnStartup** – In old versions only; used when selecting **Show this screen next time when you start the Font Creator Program** in the **Tip of the Day** window.

 ### Validation